 Why doesn’t the Episcopal Church believe in purgatory?
 What exactly does the Episcopal Church teach concerning the nature of heaven and hell?
 Read on to explore answers to these questions and others.

 The Episcopal Church doesn’t believe in purgatory because the Bible, in their view, doesn’t teach the doctrine.
-Significant historical statements in the Episcopal-Anglican tradition mentioned the doctrine, but only to denounce it.
+Significant historical statements in the Episcopal-Anglican tradition mentioned the doctrine but only to denounce it.

 The Book of Common Prayer, which is the guiding document for the worldwide Anglican communion, clearly refutes the doctrine as having no basis in Scripture.

-XXII.
+“XXII.
 Of Purgatory.
-The Romish Doctrine concerning Purgatory, Pardons, Worshipping and Adoration, as well of Images as of Relics, and also Invocation of Saints, is a fond thing, vainly invented, and grounded upon no warranty of Scripture, but rather repugnant to the Word of God.
+The Romish Doctrine concerning Purgatory, Pardons, Worshipping and Adoration, as well of Images as of Relics, and also Invocation of Saints, is a fond thing, vainly invented, and grounded upon no warranty of Scripture, but rather repugnant to the Word of God.”
 [1]

+According to the teachings of the Episcopal Church, purgatory has never been a focus of the tradition.
 “Purgatory is seldom mentioned in Anglican descriptions or speculations concerning life after death, although many Anglicans believe in a continuing process of growth and development after death.”
 [2]

-As a central conviction, the Episcopal Church rejects doctrines that it believes have no biblical support.
+As a central conviction, the Episcopal Church rejects doctrines it believes have no biblical support.
 Certain church traditions may have a history of promoting certain beliefs and practices, but that fact isn’t sufficient for establishing doctrine in the Episcopalian tradition.
 [1]

 Episcopal leadership welcomes a variety of viewpoints within their congregations.
-Some Episcopalians believe in a version of purgatory that is similar to Catholic teaching, others believe in some sort of waiting area for believers, and still others simply believe that God will take the care of the souls of those who love him.
+Some Episcopalians believe in a version of purgatory that is similar to Catholic teaching, others believe in some sort of waiting area for believers, and still others simply believe that God will take care of the souls of those who love him.
 All these viewpoints are welcome in an Episcopal Church.

-Also see What Bible Translations Do Episcopalians Use? to learn more.
+Also, see What Bible Translations Do Episcopalians Use? to learn more.

-What does the Episcopal Church believe about heaven?
+What Does the Episcopal Church Believe About Heaven?

 The Episcopal Church has more to say about heaven and the eternal state than purgatory.
 This includes the time in heaven before Jesus’s return and the time on the New Heavens and New Earth.